3 ways to get from Yogyakarta to Bali: Cheapest, Fastest, Best

 Motorcycle

-It is possible to rent a motorcycle for a longer period of time in both Yogyakarta and Bali.
+It is possible to rent a motorcycle for a longer period in both Yogyakarta and Bali.
 They usually don’t ask for an international driver’s license, although you may run into trouble with the police (mostly in Bali).
 That’s rare though.

 There’s absolutely no problem taking a rented motorcycle across the Bali Strait on the ferry.